-- 1. Declare that, after considering the potential effects of the proposed disposition as provided by Chapter 343, HRS, and Chapter 11-200, HAR, this project will probably have minimal or no significant effect on the environment and is therefore exempt from the preparation of an environmental assessment. - 2.
-Authorize the subject request to be applicable in the event of a change in the ownership of the abutting parcel described as Tax Map Key (1) 6-8-010:014 and/or 015 provided the succeeding owner(s) has not had a lease, permit, easement or other disposition of State lands terminated within the last five (5) years due to non-compliance with such terms and conditions. - 3.
-Subject to the Applicant fulfilling all of the Applicant Requirements listed above, authorize the issuance of two (2) term, non-exclusive easements to Sutton Family Partners covering the subject area for seawall and rock pile purposes, as appropriate, under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - A. The standard terms and conditions of the most current term shoreline encroachment easement document form, as may be amended from time to time; - B. The easements shall run with the land and shall inure to the benefit of the property described as Tax Map Key (1) 6-8-010-014 and (1) 6-8-010:015, provided however: (1) it is specifically understood and agreed that the easement(s) shall immediately cease to run with the land upon the expiration or other termination or abandonment of the easement; and (2) if and when the easement(s) is sold, assigned, conveyed, or otherwise transferred, the Grantee(s) shall notify the Grantor of such transaction in writing, and shall notify Grantee's successors or assigns of the insurance requirement in writing, separate and apart from the easement document; - C. Approval by the Governor and concurrence from the Legislature pursuant to 171-53 (c), HRS, if applicable; - D. Review and approval by the Department of the Attorney General;
+- disposition of State lands terminated within the last five (5) years due to non-compliance with such terms and conditions. - 3.
+Subject to the Applicant fulfilling all of the Applicant Requirements listed above, authorize the issuance of a term, non-exclusive easement to Gregory Michaels covering the subject area for seawall and concrete footing purposes, under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - A. The standard terms and conditions of the most current term shoreline encroachment easement document form, as may be amended from time to time; - B. The easements shall run with the land and shall inure to the benefit of the property described as Tax Map Key (1) 6-8-010-021, provided however: (1) it is specifically understood and agreed that the easement(s) shall immediately cease to run with the land upon the expiration or other termination or abandonment of the easement; and (2) if and when the easement(s) is sold, assigned, conveyed, or otherwise transferred, the Grantee(s) shall notify the Grantor of such transaction in writing, and shall notify Grantee's successors or assigns of the insurance requirement in writing, separate and apart from the easement document; - C. Approval by the Governor and concurrence from the Legislature pursuant to 171-53 (c), HRS, if applicable; - D. Review and approval by the Department of the Attorney General; - E. Approve the execution of the easements with a temporary deferral of payment of the easement consideration under the terms and conditions as described above; - F. Such other terms and conditions as may be prescribed by the Chairperson to best serve the interests of the State; and - G. Any shoreline hardening policy that may be adopted by the Board prior to execution of the grant of easement. - 4.
+Authorize the issuance of a management right-of-entry permit to Gregory Michaels covering the subject area for seawall and concrete footing purposes, under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - A. The standard terms and conditions of the most current right-of-entry permit document form, as may be amended from time to time;

-- E. Approve the execution of the easements with a temporary deferral of payment of the easement consideration under the terms and conditions as described above; - F. Such other terms and conditions as may be prescribed by the Chairperson to best serve the interests of the State; and - G. Any shoreline hardening policy that may be adopted by the Board prior to execution of the grant of easement. - 4.
-Authorize the issuance of two (2) management right-of-entry permits to Sutton Family Partners covering the subject area for seawall and rock pile purposes, as appropriate, under the terms and conditions cited above, which are by this reference incorporated herein and further subject to the following: - A. The standard terms and conditions of the most current right of entry permit document form, as may be amended from time to time; - B. Assess a non-refundable administrative cost of \$500 per right-of-entry permit, under Section 171-6, HRS; and - C. Such other terms and conditions as may be prescribed by the Chairperson.
+- B. Assess a non-refundable administrative cost of \$500, under Section 171-6, HRS; and - C. Such other terms and conditions as may be prescribed by the Chairperson.